Sequential hypothesis testing for continuously-monitored quantum systems: Sequential Hypothesis testing in continuously-monitored systems

 where we have used \eqref{eq:statistial_errors} to obtain $\alpha_{k}=(1+\ex{a})^{-1}=\epsilon$.
 This is an asymptotic result, however, it is already an excellent approximation when required stopping times are large compared to the relaxation time of $\frac{d\expect[\ell_{t}]}{dt}$ to its stationary value $\mu_{k}$ ---see section \eqref{ssec:QMONGAUSStest}.

 A naive interpretation of our previous results and the histograms shown in Fig. \ref{fig:damping_distributions} might lead to the conclusion that for all practical purposes, one can assume that the LLR is a Gaussian distribution with mean $\mu_{k} t$ and variance $\mathcal{\nu}_{k} t$.
 Under these assumptions we can easily compute the probability of error of the deterministic strategy using the results in Sec. \ref{ssec:gaussian_iid}.
-Indeed, since \be P_{\mathrm{err}}=\frac{1}{2}(\alpha_{0}+\alpha_{2}), \ee using first equalities in \eqref{eq:typeErrorG} with $a=0$,
+Indeed, since \be P_{\mathrm{err}}=\frac{1}{2}(\alpha_{0}+\alpha_{1}), \ee using first equalities in \eqref{eq:typeErrorG} with $a=0$,

-However, this result is bluntly wrong as it is apparent from the mismatch with the numerical results shown in Fig. \ref{fig:damping_distributions}.
-The fact that the type I and type II errors are not equal in this symmetric setting is also a bad sign.
-The following simple theorem highlights the reason for this discrepancy.
+{However, this result is bluntly wrong as it is apparent from the mismatch shown in Fig. \ref{fig:damping_comparison} between the numerical simulation results and the (magenta) curve $(-\log P_\mathrm{err}, t)$ obtained from \eqref{eq:detgaussian1}}.
+The following simple theorem highlights that the underlying assumption above results, namely the Gaussianity of $\ell$, the reason for this discrepancy.

 \begin{theorem} If the log-likelihood ratio $\ell (x):=\log \frac{p_{1}(x)}{p_{0}(x)}$ is Gaussian distributed random variable under one of the hypotheses, then it will be Gaussian distributed under both hypothesis and their means and the variances must fulfill the following relation